-2. Eligible exhibits are an outgrowth of work done as a planned part of the 4-H'ers participation in 4-H projects or programs during the current 4-H year.
-Exhibits can be done by an individual or group and may represent all or part of the learning in the project or program.

-3. Exhibitors in 4-H classes are not eligible to exhibit in a similar department of the FFA divisions or vice-versa.

-4. Exhibits previously entered in an FFA Ag Science Fair or any other FFA event or competition may not be entered in any 4-H exhibit class.

-5. Exhibits that do not comply with the class description, size guidelines, copyright restrictions, safety and approved methods will be disqualified and not put on public display.

-6. If the exhibitor chooses a display to illustrate what was learned:

-Posters may not exceed 24"x36" in size.
-Chart heards, graph heards, project presentation

-• Chart boards, graph boards, project presentation boards, model displays, etc., may not exceed 48" x 48" in size.
-Maximum size is determined by measuring the flat (unfolded) dimensions.

-• Display boxes may not exceed 28" x 22" in height or width and 12" in depth.

-7. Endangered and threatened plants and animals (includes insects), or songbird feathers and nest may NOT be used in any exhibit.

-- Family and Consumer Sciences, Fashion Revue, Clothing Selection, Challenge Class, Creative Arts, Animals Agriculture and Natural Resources, Personal Development, Science, Engineering and Technology exhibits will be rated blue, red or white and will receive premiums as follows:
+- 2. Eligible exhibits are an outgrowth of work done as a planned part of the 4-H'ers participation in 4-H projects or programs during the current 4-H year.
+Exhibits can be done by an individual or group and may represent all or part of the learning in the project or program. - 3.
+Exhibitors in 4-H classes are not eligible to exhibit in a similar department of the FFA divisions or vice-versa. - 4.
+Exhibits previously entered in an FFA Ag Science Fair or any other FFA event or competition may not be entered in any 4-H exhibit class. - 5.
+Exhibits that do not comply with the class description, size guidelines, copyright restrictions, safety and approved methods will be disqualified and not put on public display. - 6.
+If the exhibitor chooses a display to illustrate what was learned: - Posters may not exceed 24"x36" in size. - Chart boards, graph boards, project presentation boards, model displays, etc., may not exceed 48" x 48" in size.
+Maximum size is determined by measuring the flat (unfolded) dimensions. - Display boxes may not exceed 28" x 22" in height or width and 12" in depth. - 7.
+Endangered and threatened plants and animals (includes insects), or songbird feathers and nest may NOT be used in any exhibit.
+Game animals legally taken are acceptable.
+Live specimens of noxious weeds or invasive species are NOT permitted in any exhibit.
+Dried specimens are acceptable to use in exhibits. - Family and Consumer Sciences, Fashion Revue, Clothing Selection, Challenge Class, Creative Arts, Animals Agriculture and Natural Resources, Personal Development, Science, Engineering and Technology exhibits will be rated blue, red or white and will receive premiums as follows:

-Blue Red White State Fair \$2.00 \$1.50 \$1.00 \$3.00
+State Fair Blue Red White \$3.00 \$2.00 \$1.50 \$1.00

-- Pride of Iowa, Educational Presentation, Working Exhibits and Sharethe-Fun: (The premiums stated for a Share-the-Fun entry is for the entire group of participants.)
+- Pride of Iowa, Educational Presentation, Working Exhibits and Share-the-Fun: (The premiums stated for a Share-the-Fun entry is for the entire group of participants.)